Career Advising

 The Department is proud to host the Annual Bioengineering Career Fair every Winter quarter in collaboration with our Bioengineering Industrial Relations Office, Bioengineering graduate and undergraduate student organizations, the Institute of Engineering in Medicine, and the Bioengineering Industrial Advisory Board.
 More information about the BENG Career Fair will be sent out regularly each Winter quarter leading up to the event.
 The BENG Career Fair is a great opportunity to network with bioengineering-specific industry members looking to recruit for internships and career positions.

-Additionally, the Department works collaboratively with different campus offices to highlight career and professional development opportunities and resources offered by these offices throughout the year.
+Additionally, the Department works collaboratively with our student organizations and different campus offices to highlight career and professional development opportunities and resources offered throughout the year.
 Regular updates will be sent via email to current students when opportunities are announced.

 Bioengineering Graduate Society (BEGS)